RavenLiao/AnalyzeSoGradlePlugin/README.md

 ## Configuration Cache (Gradle)

- The analysis tasks may cause Gradle configuration cache to be discarded or fail in some environments.
+ Enabling Gradle Configuration Cache may cause these analysis tasks to fail and/or the configuration cache entry to be discarded in some environments.
 If you encounter issues when configuration cache is enabled, disable it in your `gradle.properties`:

  ```properties
  org.gradle.configuration-cache=false